Assessing Damage After a Disaster

-The SEMA and FEMA specialists are participating, along with local emergency managers and officials, in two types of teams, known as Preliminary Damage Assessment teams, surveying damage: Individual Assistance (IA) teams and Public Assistance (PA) teams.
+SEMA and FEMA specialists participate, along with local emergency managers and officials, in two types of teams, known as Preliminary Damage Assessment teams, surveying damage: Individual Assistance (IA) teams and Public Assistance (PA) teams.
 Team members will carry official identification.
 Residents should not hesitate to request that they show their ID.

 Individual Assistance Assessments

 Individual Assistance teams assess damage to homes and personal property.
 Teams will not visit every house; the assessments are meant to get a broad overview of damage.

 If a federal major disaster declaration is declared, Individual Assistance can help eligible individuals and families in counties included in the declaration with temporary rental assistance, basic home repairs and other essential disaster-related needs not covered by insurance or other means.

 Public Assistance teams assess disaster damage to public infrastructure like roads, bridges and schools as well as certain nonprofit entities.

 If a federal major disaster declaration is declared, Public Assistance can help eligible governmental subdivisions and certain nonprofits with grant assistance for repairs to infrastructure and response costs.

 Additional counties can be added to the request for either Individual Assistance or Public Assistance damage assessments as the Missouri State Emergency Management Agency receives more information from local officials.
 At the time of the original request to FEMA for the assessments, some areas may still be affected by floodwater, for instance, or additional damage may not have been discovered during the initial, local assessments that lead to the Preliminary Damage Assessments.